Diseases & Conditions : Care of the Terminally Ill Child

 Narcotics (strong pain relievers)

 Some children build up a tolerance to sedatives and pain relievers.
-Over time, doses may need to be increased or the choice of medications may need to be changed.
+Over time, doses may need to be increased or the choice of medicines may need to be changed.

 What is nonpharmacological pain management?

-Nonpharmacological pain management is the management of pain without medication.
+Nonpharmacological pain management is the management of pain without medicine.
 This method utilizes ways to alter thinking and focus to decrease pain.
 Methods include:

 Psychological.
 The unexpected is always worse because of what one imagines.
 If the child is prepared and can anticipate what will happen to him or her, his or her stress level will be much lower.
 Ways to accomplish this include: